Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### When planning to migrate a public website to Azure, you must plan to [...].

-- [ ] Deploy a VPN.
+- [ ] deploy a VPN.
-- [x] Pay monthly usage costs.
+- [x] pay monthly usage costs.
-- [ ] Pay to transfer all the website data to Azure.
+- [ ] pay to transfer all the website data to Azure.
-- [ ] Reduce the number of connections to the website.
+- [ ] reduce the number of connections to the website.

 **[⬆ Back to Top](#table-of-contents)**